 Some insurance companies also have limits to what they will investigate.
-If a case is small enough, they may only do a cursory investigation rather than give the claim full attention due to costs.
+If a case is small enough, they may only do a cursory investigation rather than give the car accident claim full attention due to costs.
 This means claims may be approved without the proper research.
 When little or no investigation is complete, it may mean the at-fault driver is more likely to lie about what happened.

 In some cases, at-fault drivers will not even report the accident and might even deny it if asked.
 If an at-fault driver lies about your conduct, this can result in more expenses for you, including:

 - Higher car insurance costs